Take a Break

 - Clearbrook provides support to families that live in northern Cook County, Lake County and DuPage County.

-- Three years ago Clearbrook created the Take a Break in the Afternoon Program that provides supervised support to families waiting to be matched with an in-home volunteer along with families who would like their children to participate in a stay and play program staffed by Clearbrook staff and trained volunteers.
+- In 2007, Clearbrook created the Take a Break in the Afternoon Program that provides supervised support to families waiting to be matched with an in-home volunteer along with families who would like their children to participate in a stay and play program staffed by Clearbrook staff and trained volunteers.

 - Clearbrook provides support to the whole family not just the child with a special need.